rei/rei-cedar-docs/docs/patterns/notifications/README.md

 The "in text" portion of the Success Criterion underscores that it is not sufficient simply to indicate that a field has an error by putting an asterisk on its label or turning the label red.
 A text description of the problem should be provided.
-##### Required Fields
-The Asterisks may not be read by all screen readers (in all reading modes) and may be difficult for users with low vision because they are rendered in a smaller size than default text.
-It is important for authors to include the text indicating that asterisk is used and to consider increasing the size of the asterisk that is presented.

-- **Must**
-  - Set `Required` or `aria-required` to true for inputs that must be completed by the user
-- **Should**
-  - Require only fields that are absolutely needed
-  - Required fields **SHOULD** have a visual indicator that the field is required.
-  - Required fields **SHOULD** be programmatically designated as such.
-Note: At a minimum, WCAG requires an informative error message about the field after the user submits the form.
-  - Ensure that information conveyed by color differences is also available in text.
-  - Provide screen reader text conveying that the field is required
 ##### Inline Client Validation Notifications
 client-side validation results in a better user experience and makes resolving validation errors more understandable.